yanivvak/azure-openai-workshop/adx/schema/SETUP-GUIDE.md

 1. Open the ADX Web UI
 2. Navigate to your TracingDB database
-3. Copy and execute the contents of `complete-schema-setup.kql`
+3. Copy and execute the contents of `✅ complete-schema-setup.kql`
 4. Verify with `test-tables-exist.kql`

 ## Fixed Approach - Run Commands in Steps

 ### Step 1: Setup Tables and Functions
 1. **Clear the query window** in ADX Web UI
-2. **Copy and paste ONLY** the contents from: `complete-schema-setup.kql`
+2. **Copy and paste ONLY** the contents from: ✅ `✅ complete-schema-setup.kql`
 3. **Click Run** to execute all setup commands
 4. **Wait for completion** - should show success messages